-The Smithsonian's National Zoo's sloth bears eat a dry-food mixture designed for omnivores plus fruits such as oranges, melons, and grapes.
-At the Zoo, they are offered food three times daily: a morning meal and afternoon snack outdoors plus an evening meal indoors.
-They also receive treats such as mealworms, crickets, nuts, vegetables and honey as enrichment.
+The Smithsonian's National Zoo's sloth bears eat a dry-food mixture designed for omnivores, plus fruits and vegetables, such as apples, sweet potatoes and grapes.
+At the Zoo, they are offered food at least three times daily: a large morning meal, a large evening meal and one or more snacks throughout the day.
+They also receive treats as enrichment, such as mealworms, crickets, nuts, coconut and honey.

-While embryonic development takes only two months, gestation lasts four to seven months if there has been delayed implantation.
+While embryonic development takes approximately two months, gestation lasts four to seven months due to delayed implantation.
 In the weeks to months before a birth, the female may exhibit "denning" behavior.
 She digs a den or prepares space in a cave.
-She may become less interactive, or easily agitated, disinterested in food, defend the cubbing area, and sleep more.
-These behaviors, correlated with hormonal changes, may occur even if the bear is experiencing a pseudo-pregnancy.
+She may become less interactive, or easily agitated, disinterested in food, defend the cubbing area and sleep more.
+These behaviors, correlated with hormonal changes, may occur even if the bear is experiencing a pseudopregnancy.

 In the North American zoo population, births generally occur in late December to early January.
 One or two cubs (rarely three) are born in each litter in an underground den.
-They are born weighing about 1 pound (2 kilograms), open their eyes at about two to three weeks and start to "walk" around 4 weeks.
-After emerging from the den at around 9 to 12 weeks, cubs stay with their mother for approximately two to three more years before heading off on their own.
-Cubs will nurse for two to three years, which is long relative to other bears.
-Sloth bears are the only bears to routinely carry young on their backs; the cub clings to the extra shag of fur ("saddle") on the mother's back until it is 6 to 9 months old.
-All animals that consume primarily ants put their young on their backs, sloth bears included.
-They are the only bears to routinely carry young on their backs.
+They are born weighing about 1 pound (2 kilograms), open their eyes at about 2 to 3 weeks old and start to "walk" around 4 weeks.
+Cubs will nurse for about a year.
+After emerging from the den at around 9 to 12 weeks, cubs stay with their mother for approximately two to three years before heading off on their own --a long time in comparison to other bears.
+Sloth bears are the only bears to routinely carry their young on their backs as a primary mode of transportation; the cub clings to the extra shag of fur ("saddle") on the mother's back until it is 6 to 9 months old.
+Many other animals that primarily consume ants also carry their young on their backs.

-Sloth bears are sexually mature at age three, but are rarely mothers until later in life.
-They breed once every three years, more often if they have not given birth or have lost their cub or cubs.
+Sloth bears are sexually mature at age 3, but are rarely mothers until later in life.
+They breed once every three years, more often if they have not given birth or have lost their cubs.
 Sloth bears exhibit low fecundity and high infant mortality.
 Fifty-three percent of males and 38 percent of females die as cubs.

 About 20,000 or fewer total sloth bears remain in the wild.
 However, no reliable large-scale population survey has been conducted.
-It is estimated that their population has declined by 30 to 49 percent in last 30 years mainly because of habitat loss, but also because of poaching for parts, capture for trade and elimination as pests.
-Habitat is being transformed into human settlements, agriculture, plantations of teak and eucalyptus and fuel wood and timber.
+It is estimated that their population has declined by 30 to 49 percent in the last 30 years primarily due to habitat loss, but also because of poaching for parts, capture for trade and elimination as pests.
+Habitat is being transformed into human settlements, agriculture, plantations of teak and eucalyptus, and fuel wood and timber.

 In Pakistan, some people participate in "bear-baiting," the practice of having bears fight dogs.
 Sloth bears are poached from India and smuggled over the border for this practice.
-Farmers also kill bears that raid their sugarcane or cornfields.
+Farmers also sometimes kill bears that raid their sugarcane or cornfields.
 Sloth bears are now common only in parks and other remaining national forests.
-Strict protection of both bears and their forest and grassland ecosystems are their best hope for the future.
+Strict protection of both bears and their forest and grassland ecosystems is their best hope for their future.